MicrosoftDocs/biztalk-docs/biztalk/core/how-to-configure-the-http-receive-adapter1.md

 ---
-description: "Learn more about: How to Configure the HTTP Receive Adapter"
+description: "Learn how to configure the HTTP receive adapter that receives and submits messages to BizTalk Server."
 title: "How to Configure the HTTP Receive Adapter1 | Microsoft Docs" ms.custom: ""
 ms.date: "06/08/2017"